-Whilst the Appeal Board was concerned about the failure to disclose the summary results of two trials (trial 116B8 and trial QV-001/2007-Pae) on EUCTR within the timelines advised by the EC guideline and other relevant advice.
-In the exceptional circumstances of this case, the Appeal Board did not consider that the late posting of the results of two trials on the EUCTR as part of a retrospective exercise warranted a breach of the Code.
-The Appeal Board ruled no breach of the Code in relation to each trial.
-The appeal was successful.
+The Appeal Board was concerned in each case about the failure to disclose the summary results on EUCTR within the timelines advised by the EC Guideline and other relevant advice.
+In the exceptional circumstances of each case, the Appeal Board did not consider that the late posting of the trial results on the EUCTR as part of a retrospective exercise warranted a breach of the Code particularly in two of the cases as in those the trial results had been publicly disclosed prior to receipt of the complaint.
+The appeals in the above four cases were successful.